Nshmais/Multi_User_Blog/README.md

 The multi user Blog is a website that will allow users to create their own Blogs and post them for others to share and spark conversation and colaburation between users.

-the users will be allowed to register (Sign up) and create a username and password to save their blogs. then the can login and acsess all his Blogs at any times he/she pleases.
+The users will be allowed to register (Sign up) and create a username and password to save their blogs. then the can login and acsess all his Blogs at any times he/she pleases.

 ## Tools
-there are many tools uses in this project as Google App Engine, postgres database, HTML, CSS, Python... etc.
+There are many tools uses in this project as Google App Engine, postgres database, HTML, CSS, Python... etc.

 ## Installation and Run